hendurhance/ui-ux/README.md

 **<div align="right"><a href="#table-of-contents"> ⬆️ Back to Top</a></div>**

 ##### Project Tasks #1
-- Project: Redesign the following dribbble shots using the concepts you learnt in this section `Beginner Level`
+- Project: Redesign the following dribbble shots using the concepts you learned in this section `Beginner Level`
     * [#Exploration - Fashion Website](https://dribbble.com/shots/14836845--Exploration-Fashion-Website)
     * [#Exploration - E-commerce Website](https://dribbble.com/shots/14865120--Exploration-More-Screens-Fashion-Mobile-App)
-- Create an auto layout, style guide, typography, and color palette for a the design you created above.
+- Create an auto layout, style guide, typography, and color palette for a design you created above.

 **<div align="right"><a href="#table-of-contents"> ⬆️ Back to Top</a></div>**